Beets are delicious when cooked, raw, or juiced. They're also good for your heart because they contain high levels of fiber and potassium.

 Beets can be boiled, baked, roasted, or pickled.
 They're also delicious grated raw into salads.
 And of course, they are a powerful ingredient of the mighty, Beetroot Pro.

-Beetroot Pro® is a premium sports beetroot powder extract for natural cardiovascular support and circulation.
-A potent nitric oxide vasodilator enhanced with BCAA Amino Acids, Potassium and Magnesium minerals, and Vitamin B12.
+Beetroot Pro® is a premium sports beetroot powder extract for natural cardiovascular support, anti-inflammation, and circulation.
+A potent nitric oxide vasodilator enhanced with BCAAs, Potassium and Magnesium minerals, and Vitamin B12.